Eastern White Cedar vs. Western Red Cedar: What's the Difference?

 It is our goal to help you save as much money as possible by maintaining the roof you have — and giving you the curb appeal that your home deserves.
 We provide professionalism and high-quality workmanship at a reasonable price.
 If you would like a quote for an inspection, fill out our contact form or call us at (203) 847-5740.
 Let us know what you need to be inspected and we'll get back to you as soon as possible to arrange a date and time to meet.

-Choose Cedar Roof Coatings for your cedar roof maintenance
+Contact Cedar Roof Coatings for an Inspection